-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 2.c Alcohol/ Illegal Drugs/ Inhalants: Selling/Buy- ing No student shall buy, receive, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, marijuana oil, or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
-Inhalants include vapes, e-cigs, e-liquids, etc. 2.c.3 Four to 10 days OSS 2.d Alcohol Par- aphernalia / Counterfeit Drugs, Drug Parapher- nalia No student shall possess, transmit, or store any drug-related paraphernalia or counterfeit drugs, or alcohol paraphernalia (including scales, empty bottles, flasks, shot glasses, etc.).
-If student does not possess actual alcohol, illegal drugs, or inhalants but is in possession of associated items 2.d.1 One to three days detention OR one to three days ISS 2.d.2 Four to five days ISS OR one to three days OSS 2.d.3 Four to 10 days OSS 3 Arson No student shall intentionally damage or attempt to damage any real or personal property by fire or incendiary device.
-3.2 Four to five days ISS OR one to three days OSS 3.3 Four to 10 days OSS 4 Assault Attempting to cause physical injury, threaten bodily harm, or commit an act which places a person in reasonable apprehension of immediately receiving physical injury, but no contact is made.
-4.2 Four to five days ISS OR one to three days OSS 4.b Assault of School Employee Intentional attempted physical attack against an employee with the intent to cause bodily harm resulting in severe injuries, or any act which places another in reasonable apprehension of immediately receiving a violent injury.
-4.b.2 Four to five days ISS OR one to three days OSS 4.b.3 Four to 10 days OSS 5 Audio or Video Re- cording Students shall not use audio or visual recording devices without the permission of a school administrator.
-This includes, but is not limited to, using recording devices to video, photograph or record misbehaviors or to violate the privacy of others.
-Any violation will result in the device being confiscated and will also result in the student's loss of the privilege of possessing a mobile telephone or PED on school property for one calendar year.
-5.1 One to three days detention OR one to three days ISS 5.2 Four to five days ISS OR one to three days OSS 5.3 Four to 10 days OSS
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S2.c Alcohol/Illegal Drugs/Inhalants: Selling/Buying No student shall buy, receive, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, marijuana oil, THC (including, but not limited to hemp-derived THC products) or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
+Inhalants include vapes, e-cigs, e-liquids, etc. S2.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S2.d Alcohol Paraphernalia/ Counterfeit Drugs, Drug Paraphernalia No student shall possess, transmit, or store any drug-related paraphernalia or counterfeit drugs, or alcohol paraphernalia (including scales, empty bottles, flasks, shot glasses, etc.).
+If student does not possess actual alcohol, illegal drugs, or inhalants but is in possession of associated items.
+S2.d.1 1 to 3 Days Detention OR 1 to 3 Days ISS S2.d.2 4 to 5 Days ISS OR 1 to 3 Days OSS S2.d.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S 3 Arson No student shall intentionally damage or attempt to damage any real or personal property by fire or incendiary device.
+S3.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S4 Assault Attempting to cause physical injury, threaten bodily harm, or commit an act which places a person in reasonable apprehension of immediately receiving physical injury, but no contact is made.
+S4.2 4 to 5 days ISS OR 1 to 3 Days OSS S4.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S4.b Assault of School Employee Intentional attempted physical attack against an employee with the intent to cause bodily harm resulting in severe injuries, or any act which places another in reasonable apprehension of immediately receiving a violent injury.
+Mandatory Discipline Hearing unless hearing is waived by the victim Employee signs waiver form.
+S4.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS Mandatory Discipline hearing unless waived by Employee victim.
+S4.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.